How and Why to Intermittently Fast.

 Passport to eat shitty

 If you’re interested in IF so that you can eat foods you know are not healthy just during a shorter timeframe, then IF is not for you.
-The purpose of IF is to limit the feeding window, reduce calories (within reason), and promote high-quality foods.
+The purpose of IF is to limit the feeding window and promote high-quality foods.
 The foods you do consume during that feeding window should be whole foods comprised of healthy fats, fruits/veggies, and excellent protein sources.
 It should not be comprised of cookies, cakes, candies, and fast food.

 - Your period stops